Table of Contents

-A “publicly traded partnership” is any partnership whose interests are regularly traded on an established securities market (regardless of the number of its partners).
+A PTP is any partnership whose interests are regularly traded on an established securities market (regardless of the number of its partners).
 However, it does not include a PTP treated as a corporation under the general rule of section 7704(a).

 A PTP that has effectively connected income, gain, or loss must withhold tax on distributions of that income made to its foreign partners.
-The rate is 35%.
+The rate is 39.6% for non-corporate foreign partners, and 35% for corporate partners.
 The PTP may not consider preferential rates when computing the section 1446 tax for a partner.
 The partnership uses Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons; Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding; and Form 1042-T, Annual Summary and Transmittal of Forms 1042-S, to report withholding from distributions instead of following these instructions.
 It also must comply with the regulations under section 1461 and Regulations section 1.6302-2.

 The term “tiered partnership” describes the situation in which a partnership owns an interest in another partnership.
 The former is an “upper-tier partnership” and the latter is a “lower-tier partnership.”
 An upper-tier partnership that owns a partnership interest in a lower-tier partnership is allowed a credit against its own section 1446 liability for any section 1446 tax paid by the lower-tier partnership for that partnership interest.